satishluintel/aws3transcribe/README.md

-AWS S3 Automatic File Upload and AWS Transcribe
+AWS S3 Automatic File Upload, buckets create and delete, and AWS Transcribe (Text only response)

 There are two folders,
 1. audios